What is General Dentistry?

 Genis Dental is available to serve patients in Philadelphia, Bucks County, and Feasterville.
 We provide a wide range of general dentistry services, including teeth cleaning, fillings, extractions, dental crowns, bridges, and more.

-Following, you’ll see some of the common procedures and treatments that fall under general dentistry.
+In the following, you’ll see some of the common procedures and treatments that fall under general dentistry.

 - Crown And Bridges

 Damaged teeth bring with them many inconveniences, such as speech and chewing problems.
 From an aesthetic point of view, broken teeth can also hurt your self-esteem.
 However, there is a way out—you can restore teeth with the help of prosthetics.